sergei-mironov/cake3/README.md

         out : in
              foo $(FLAGS) -o $@ $^

-    Unfortunately, changing FLAGS doesn't lead to rebuilding of out.
+    Unfortunately, changes in FLAGS don't lead to rebuilding of out.
-    Hardly-trackable bugs may appear if a part of a project was built with one set of optimisation flags and another part was build with another set by mistake.
+    Hardly-trackable bugs may appear if one part of a project was built with one set of optimisation flags and another part was build with another set by mistake.